mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 }
 ```

-The configuration has four main parts
+The configuration has the following main parts:
-* **User variables** that one can use to adjust the script for its use within a new project
+* **User variables** that one can use to adjust the script for its use with a new project
-* **AWS Instance** configuration that uses the user variables to configure the instance
+* **AWS Instance** configuration that applies the user variables to define the instance
-* a terraform resource provider that will take care to block the terraform deployment while **cloud init** is used to prepare the instance
+* a **dummy terraform resource provider** that will take care to block the terraform deployment while **cloud init** is used to prepare the instance
 * a simple **aws security group** that restricts access to the machine for security reasons

-To use the script one needs to apply the following commands
+To use the script you needs to apply the following commands
-* `terraform init`: Running init in the project directory where the configuration is located will create several (hidden) folders and files that terraform uses to build a deployment plan for your configuration and keeps track of the executed configurations to be able to tear them down after you don't need them anymore.
+* `terraform init`: Running init in the project directory where the configuration is located will create several (hidden) folders and files that terraform uses to build a deployment plan for your configuration and keep track of the executed configurations to be able to tear them down after you don't need them anymore.
 * `terraform plan`: will launch the deployment planning process that will read your configurations (all files with the extension .tf), analyze them and create a deployment plan with the desired state that terraform will try to achieve.
 You can store this plan and execute it later for reproducibility.
-* `terraform apply`: is creating a plan if none exists and will execute it, doing the actual creation of instances and resources.
+* `terraform apply`: is creating a plan if none exists and will execute it, accomplishing the actual creation of instances and resources.
 * `terraform destroy`: will remove any running instances and resources defined in your configuration.

 But before you can use terraform, you have to provide it with essential AWS credentials through environment variables.

-In particular your [AWS Access and Secret key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) that you can expose to Terraform through the following environment variables by executing something similar to:
+In particular your [AWS Access and Secret key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) that you can expose to Terraform through the following environment variables by executing:

 ```bash
 export AWS_ACCESS_KEY_ID=AKIAXXXXXXXXXXXX